JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: ok now we like to test
 NS: so drag the colour
-NS: fromt he new texture node to the BSDF shader
+NS: from the new texture node to the BSDF shader
-NS: you shoudl display the bump picture
+NS: you should display the bump picture
 NS: on your model

 JR: yes